aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 The following example demonstrates how to save a document to PDF format, preserving the document structure:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-ExportDocumentStructure.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-ExportDocumentStructure.cpp" >}}

 Aspose.Words also allows you to export document custom properties to PDF, which is demonstrated by the following example:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-CustomPropertiesExport.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-CustomPropertiesExport.cpp" >}}

 ## Exporting Outlines from Bookmarks and Headings in Output PDF